Hansini07/AUTOMATIC-SUBJECT-TIME-ALLOCATOR/README.md

 2. Add editing or removing subjects
-3.Add support for teacher names, room numbers, or time durations 4.Add option to customize days (Mon–Fri or Mon–Sat) 5.Validate input more strictly
+3.Add support for teacher names, room numbers, or time durations 4.Add option to customize days (Mon–Fri or Mon–Sat)
-6.Prevent consecutive repeats of the same subject
-7. Convert into GUI with Swing or JavaFX